 - Bolster – A thick ring of steel that prevents the user’s hand from slipping across the blade.
 Only heavier forged knives have this part as it is heavy.

 - Tang – The tang is the tail end of the blade that extends into the handle to provide support and leverage.
-A Full-tang knife is considered the best for maintaining a handle in tact after repeated high-pressure useage.
+A Full-tang knife is considered the best for maintaining a handle intact after repeated high-pressure usage.

 - Handle – The handle, or scales, is the grip of the knife.
 Handles can be wood, plastic, or stainless steel.
 Wooden handles are most common because they provide the best “grip” under different circumstances, whereas stainless steel handles are the lowest maintenance, but may become slippery under many circumstances.

 Knife Blade Material

 Arguably the most important detail in knife purchasing is the material that the blade was made out of.
 Different materials make a blade with varying characteristics of sharpening, strength, and edge holding.